nkhine/iTools-Documentation/itools/handlers.rst

 will be left in an inconsistent state.

-To address this issue, for applications that require the transactions to be atomic whatever happens, the :mod:`itools.handlers` package includes the :class:`GitDatabase` class.
+To address this issue, for applications that require the transactions to be atomic whatever happens, the :mod:`itools.database` package includes the :class:`GitDatabase` class.
 See func:`make_git_database` to start with.

 An even safer approach is to not allow any modification at all.
 RODatabase